anabaei/salesforce/SF_Dev_Test.md

 #### common issues
 * Controllers vs extensions [answer](https://developer.salesforce.com/docs/atlas.en-us.pages.meta/pages/pages_controller_def.htm)
 * System Mode vs User mode
-* With/without sharing and how that's enforced up an execution context
+* With/without sharing and how that's enforced up an execution context: without sharing is default and uses only when we have a global class.
+With sharing means inherit rules and permissions from current user
 * Best testing practices (design and annotations)
 * The order of execution
 * Schema and Database classes